Understanding Anxiety in Your Dog

 Genetic Disposition

-Some dog breeds are more prone to anxiety than others.
-Generally, high energy, intelligent dogs have a greater propensity to anxiety.
-Dog breeds that are more prone to canine anxiety include: Siberian Husky, German Shorthaired Pointer, Greyhound, Chesapeake Bay Retriever, Bernese Mountain Dog, Great Pyrenees, Border Collie, Standard Poodle, and some Terrier breeds, among others.
+Some breeds are more prone to anxiety than others.
+Intelligent and high-energy dogs often experience higher stress levels.
+Breeds prone to dog anxiety include Siberian Husky, German Shorthaired Pointer, Greyhound, Bernese Mountain Dog, Great Pyrenees, Border Collie, Standard Poodle, and some Terriers.

 Medical Issues